-It doesn’t have a lot of extra perks and benefits, though you will get a yearly in-flight WiFi credit.
-It’s also quite flexible compared to most travel cards because it provides the full value of 1 cent per mile no matter how you redeem your rewards.
+It doesn’t have a lot of extra perks and benefits, though it’s quite flexible compared to most travel cards because it provides the full value of 1 cent per mile no matter how you redeem your rewards.

 Discover makes this card more rewarding by doubling the total number of miles you earn in the first year to 3X miles per dollar, or 3% cash back, a unique offer that will scale up to fit however much you spend.
-You can take advantage of the introductory 0% interest rate on purchases to help fund a trip, and you’ll find some basic shopping and travel protections too.
+You can take advantage of the introductory interest rate on purchases to help fund a trip, a nice feature that not all travel cards share.

 The Discover it Miles is a solid offer when it comes to travel cards with no annual fee.
 Read on to learn more and see what makes it so good.